aurle/path_maker/README.md

 ![](images/image5.png)

-11) Create a new layer called Path.
+11) Create a new layer called Path by clicking the green plus sign in the layer list dialog on the top right hand side of the screen.
 This is optional, but keeps things neat.
-Use the green plus sign under layer list to create a new layer.
 The layer color and line width can be changed here too if desired, but that is also optional.

 ![](images/image2.png)